Floor & Roof Structure: MATERIALS ENCYcLOPEDIA

 Material costs: moderate to high

-Labour Input: moderate to High
+Labour Input: low to moderate

-Sourcing & availability: Easy to moderate
+Sourcing & availability: Easy

 Indoor air quality